-LIT 255 | Children's Literature
+LIT 255 | Children's Literature: GT-AH2

-Evaluates the criteria for selecting appropriate literature for children through exploration of genres, age levels, values taught through literature, and the literary and artistic quality of various texts.
+Examines the criteria for selecting appropriate literature for children.
+Explores literature through a variety of genres, age levels, values taught through literature, and literary and artistic qualities of various texts.
+This is a statewide Guaranteed Transfer course in the GT-AH2 category.